nilx/io_bds/README.txt

 needs.

-On the other hand, if you *only* need to send some data to stdout and receive it from stdin, io_bds should be just fine, and I'll be happy to receive your suggestions and patches.
+On the other hand, if you *only* need to send some data to stdout and receive it from stdin, io_bds should be just fine.
+In that case, io_bds is automagically and by design immune to byte-endianness and type portability problems.

 ...
 ZO RELAXEN UND STREAMEN DER BLINKENBYTES.